-The most common reason we see eye issues in cats is due to a very common herpes virus that causes upper respiratory infections in cats.
+The most common reason we see eye issues in cats is a very common herpes virus that causes upper respiratory infections in cats.
 This virus is all over our environment and is extremely easy to pass from one cat to another without direct contact.
 About 90% of cats in the world have been exposed to this virus before being vaccinated for it, and most of those cats end up as chronic carriers of the virus.
-Usually the cat’s immune system can keep it under control, but if the cat is stressed or sick with something else, the virus can become active and the cat can develop symptoms of upper respiratory infection like sneezing, nasal congestion, conjunctivitis (like Ash) and/or corneal ulcerations.
+Usually, the cat’s immune system can keep it under control.
+Still, if the cat is stressed or sick with something else, the virus can become active, and the cat can develop symptoms of upper respiratory infection like sneezing, nasal congestion, conjunctivitis (like Ash), and/or corneal ulcerations.
 Because it is a viral issue, it has to run its course, but we use antibiotics for secondary bacterial infections that can commonly exacerbate the viral issue (that’s what we are doing with Ash’s eye).

 I sent home samples of an amino-acid supplement called Lysine.
 This amino acid likes the same places in the body that the virus likes, so if the lysine gets there first, the virus is less likely to become active.
-It depends on the kitty though–sometimes it helps and sometimes it doesn’t seem to make a difference.
-If he likes either the chew treats or the powder mixed into canned food, let’s use it for at least a few weeks to see if it helps.
+It depends on the kitty, though–sometimes it helps, and sometimes it doesn’t make a difference.
+If he likes the chew treats or the powder mixed into canned food, let’s use it for at least a few weeks to see if it helps.

-If his eye is not at least 50% better tomorrow, I want to add in an anti-viral eye drop that we will call into Georgetown Compounding pharmacy.
-If his eye is actually worse, we will probably send you to the ophthamologist.
+If his eye is not at least 50% better tomorrow, I want to add an anti-viral eye drop that we will call into Georgetown Compounding pharmacy.
+If his eye worsens, we will probably send you to the ophthalmologist.

-I also think we can keep the E-collar off of him unless he is really going at his eye.
-If he is, then we need to do pain medication and not necessarily the E-collar.
-Give us an update tonight via email and tomorrow as well either via email or telephone.
+I also think we can keep the E-collar off of him unless he is going at his eye.
+If he is, we need to do pain medication, not necessarily the E-collar.
+Give us an update tonight via email and tomorrow as well, either via email or telephone.

-Sorry for the long email, but wanted to cover all the things I talked with your mom about–I hope I did.
+Sorry for the long email, but I wanted to cover everything I talked with your mom about–I hope I did.
 Let me know if you have any questions or concerns.

-We gave the eye drops for several days and it slowly started showing healing progress.
-From the time that I started see Ash scratch above his eye to when it was almost healed up, the time span ended up being around 15 days.
+We gave the eye drops for several days, and it slowly started showing healing progress.
+From the time that I started seeing Ash scratch above his eye to when it was almost healed up, the time span ended up being around 15 days.